Capel Als, Llanelli: The ministry of Thomas Johns, 1869–1914

 The solution was to build a new chapel.
-Some members wanted to demolish the chapel but old members resisted tstrongly.
+Some members wanted to demolish the chapel but old members resisted strongly.
 Therefore a compromise was reached and the new building maintained many features of the David Rees chapel but it was greatly extended.
 The work was completed in 1894 by Owen Morris Roberts.

 Later history

 D.J.
 Davies became minister at Capel All in 1916 and remained or forty two years until his retirement in 1958.
 During this period, membership peaked at 1,007 in 1935.
 He was succeeded by Iorwerth Jones who published a biography of David Rees during his ministry.
 Maurice Loader was minister from 1975 until 1994.